jiepujiang/LuceneTutorial/README.md

 Many IR systems may require you to specify a few text processing options for indexing and retrieval:
 * **Tokenization** -- how to split a sequence of text into individual tokens (most tokens are just words).
-The default tokenization option is usually enough for normal English-language text retrieval applications.
-* **Letter case** -- Most IR systems ignore letter case differences between tokens/words.
+* **Case-folding** -- Most IR systems ignore letter case differences.
 But sometimes letter case may be important, e.g., **smart** and **SMART** (the SMART retrieval system).
 * **Stop words** -- You may want to remove some stop words such as **is**, **the**, and **to**.
 Removing stop words can significantly reduce index size.
 But it may also cause problems for some search queries such as ```to be or not to be```.
-We recommend you to keep them unless you cannot afford the disk space (quite cheap these days).
+We recommend you to keep them unless you cannot afford the disk space.
 * **Stemming** -- Stemmers generate [word stems](https://en.wikipedia.org/wiki/Word_stem).
 You may want to index stemmed words rather than the original ones to ignore minor word differences such as **model** vs. **models**.
 Stemming algorithms are not perfect and may get wrong.
-IR systems often use **Porter**, **Porter2**, or **Krovetz** stemming.
+IR systems often use **Porter** or **Krovetz** stemming (Krovetz is more common for IR research and gives better results on most datasets based on my impression).
 Just a few examples for their differences:

-Original    | Porter2   | Krovetz
+Original    | Porter    | Krovetz
 --------    | -------   | -------
 relevance   | relev     | relevance
 based       | base      | base